Skip to main content

 7. Select columns to display (e.g., subscriber_id, total_usage_mb, billing_period).

-When the app runs, users can raise or lower the cap by changing usage_cap_mb to see which subscribers are affected.
+When the analysis runs, users can raise or lower the cap by changing usage_cap_mb to see which subscribers are affected.

 This example uses dataset of sensor data with a column called sensor_temp.
 You can use a Float parameter called temperature_threshold to filter out rows below a certain temperature.